NATO weaknesses and Russian opportunities

 Latvia

 Like the Ukraine, the Baltic states were once Soviet republics.
 They are all fearful of resurgent Russian nationalism and they are all relatively isolated from the West.
-The Baltic states have a narrow common border with Poland, but just northwest is the Russian exclave baltik_mapaof Kaliningrad – home to a large contingent of Russian troops, aircraft, and warships.
+The Baltic states have a narrow common border with Poland, but just northwest is the Russian exclave of Kaliningrad – home to a large contingent of Russian troops, aircraft, and warships.

 Latvia is especially vulnerable.
 About 25% of the population is ethnic Russian and it is concentrated in the east near the Russian border and in the port city of Riga.
 Russian special forces claiming to be indigenous militias defending against neo-fascist elements might reprise their Crimean campaign.